To be completed by the practice ✍️

 If a request that seems inappropriate is received, staff monitoring the inbox should alert [SPECIFIED ROLE] by [INSERT PROCESS].

 Patients may submit incorrect prescription requests.

 The request is free-text, and therefore may be open to patient error in both medication name and/or dosage.
 Staff completing medication requests from Patient Triage must be aware of this possibility, and cross-check medications and dosages.
-Patients can be prompted to use other customisable prescription services under the Manage Practice settings (this article explains how to set this up).
+Patients can be prompted to use other customisable prescription services under the Manage Organisation settings (this article explains how to set this up).

 Unregistered patients can submit a request.